asbou45115/ascii_generator/README.md

 - Adjust edge detection sensitivity using a slider or numeric input.
 - Save rendered ASCII images to a folder of your choice.

+**NOTE**: GUI saves output with "_ascii" appended to picture name.
+Use CLI to save with same name

 ## Installation
 ### Option 1: Run executable
 1) Download the latest release from the [Releases](https://github.com/asbou45115/ascii_renderer/releases)